 You are eligible if one member of your household meets any of the criteria below:

-- Have an income that is at or below 135% of the Federal Poverty Guidelines
+- Have an income that is at 200% or less of the Federal Poverty Guidelines

-- Meet the eligibility criteria for a participating provider’s existing low-income or COVID-19 program
+- Meets the eligibility criteria for a participating broadband provider’s existing low-income internet program.

 There are three ways you can apply:

-- Reach out to your current service provider and ask if they participate in the Emergency Broadband Benefit program.
+- Reach out to your current service provider and ask if they participate in the Affordable Connectivity Program.
 They will provide details on services they may have available as part of the program and options to apply discounts to your existing service (if applicable).

 - If you don’t have a current service provider, or if they don’t participate in the program, you can apply online on the FCC website.

 - You can also apply by mail.
-Print an application in English or Spanish (instructions also available in 9 additional languages).
+Print an application in English or Spanish.
 Complete the application and send with proof of eligibility to:

 London, KY 40742